We are open and shipping orders.

 The Ford 5R55N, 5R55S, and 5R55W transmissions can all use the same transmission pan.
 This PML pan fits these transmissions.
 However, a vehicle may or may not have clearance for a larger pan.
 These vehicles should be able to use this pan:

 Some vehicles with a Ford 5R55N, 5R55S, or 5R55W transmission may have interference in the way of a deeper pan.
 Interference can be from many things, such as a cross member or the exhaust system.
-We are still collecting data on interference from exhaust, sway bars, track bars and such.

 Always check your vehicle for clearance.